nielsenko/realm-dart/CONTRIBUTING.md

 ```

 > [!TIP]
 > There are many more melos scripts available to customize what to build and test.
-See [melos.yaml](melos.yaml) for details.
+See the `melos` section in [pubspec.yaml](pubspec.yaml) for details.

 ## Running emulators/simulators